-To investigate further, we consider a broader set of 32 active substances which accounts for a significant share of overall use.
+To investigate further, we consider a broader set of 32 active substances which accounts for a significant share of overall use7.
 Among them, 19 active substances are actually banned in the EU.
-The Phytosanitary footprint of EU consumption (Figures 3 and 4) represents the aggregate amount of glyphosate equivalent active substances embedded in EU consumption.
-In order to aggregate the footprint across different substances, we consider two toxicity measures: LD50 for mammals and LD50 for birds.
-The first one is often used to assess the health impact of phytosanitary products on farmers and local residents, while the second captures their impact on biodiversity.
+The Phytosanitary footprint of EU consumption (Figure 3) represents the aggregate amount of glyphosate equivalent8 active substances embedded in EU consumption.
 As can be observed, the figures are even more salient.
-A large share of the EU's phytosanitary footprint is related to imports from non-EU countries.
-Despite many substances being banned in the EU, between 52,790 and 111,188 tonnes of glyphosate-equivalent banned active substances are embedded in final goods consumed in the EU.
-This represents - at least a fifth of the total EU phytosanitary footprint.
-Furthermore, around half of this amount is related to production in Mercosur countries.
-Comparing Figures 3 and 4 suggests that EU's phytosanitary footprint is even more significant when considering its biodiversity impact.
+A large share of the EU's phytosanitary footprint is related to imports from non-EU

+7 For the detailed list of all the active substances considered, see the Appendix.